melezhik/Raku-Doc-TypeGraph/README.md

 # DESCRIPTION

-Perl6::Typegraph creates a graph of all types in a file.
+Perl6::Typegraph creates a graph of all types in a file that describes them.
 It gives you info about what classes a type inherits from and the roles it does.
 In addition, it also computes the inversion of this relations, which let you know what types inherit a given type and the types implementing a specific role.

-All types are represented using a `Perl6::Type` objec.
+All types are represented using a `Perl6::Type` object.

 # FILE SYNTAX